mandober/rust-debrief/dm/22_mathematical-logic/logical-connectives.md

 - NOT has the highest precedence, followed by AND and OR which have the same precedence, then implication which is right-associative: $$p \to q \to r$$ means $$p \to (q \to r)$$.

 A logical connective is similar to but not equivalent to a conditional operator.

+⊥ ‘absurdity’
+⊢ ‘turnstile’
+⊨ ‘models’
+∀ ‘for all’
+∃ ‘there is’
+tA ‘the interpretation of t in A’
+⊨A φ ‘A is a model of φ’
+≈ ‘has the same cardinality as’
+≺ ‘has smaller cardinality than

+The expression ‘x ↦ y’ is read as ‘x maps to y’, and is used for describing functions.